jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     >       self.assertEqual(a_dictionary.get('key1', None), None)
     E       AssertionError: 'value1' != None

-* I change the test to make it pass.
+* I will make the test to make it pass.

   .. code-block:: python